MxOdele/AI_Project_3_Group_01/README.md

 - **Data Handling**: Organizes and stores the extracted data in a structured format using pandas.
 - **Automated Scrolling and Clicks**: Simulates user interction for loading more reviews.

 The code applies sentiment analysis to Google Reviews data and processes the results to calculate the overall sentiment of a business and compile a list of its reviews.
-This processed data can then be used for further analysis, reporting, or input into other models, such as generating responses or insights using ChatGPT.
+This processed data can then be used for further analysis, reporting, or input into other models, such as generating responses or insights using an OpenAI LangChain we nicknamed `davidlingo`.

 - **Applies Sentiment Analysis**: Uses a sentiment analysis model to analyze the sentiment of each review in the scraped data.
 - **Calculates Overall Sentiment**: Aggregates the sentiment analysis results to determine the overall sentiment for specific businesses.
 This provides a general sentiment score or label that represents the business's customer feedback.